swyxio/FSA-functional-query-language/README.md

 ## Guidance

 The role of `Table` instances is to handle the persistence.
 In this case that means dealing with the file system, because each table will be a folder where each of its rows is stored in a json file.
-A `Table` instance also exposes an `.each` method for `FQL` queries to utilize.
+A `Table` instance also exposes a `.read` method for `FQL` queries to utilize.

-The role of `FQL` instances is to build up a multi-faceted query for a particular table and then return an array of the results when executed with `.exec`.
+The role of `FQL` instances is to build up a multi-faceted query for a particular table and then return an array of the results when executed with `.get`.
 Essentially a query object contains information about *what to do later*.
-Only during `.exec` will this information be applied to *actually running* the query.
-It does so by using its table's `.each` method.
+Only during `.get` will this information be applied to *actually running* the query.
+It does so by using its table's `.read` and `.getRowIds` methods.

 The role of `Plan` instances is to simplify the role of queries.
-Each query should have a plan that contains all of the functions the query is "deferring" until its execution.
-The plan is also responsible for combining these functions in the right way, so that it abstracts some of what a query needs to do when executed.
+Each query should have a plan that contains all of the infromation the query should "remember" for later (when it executes).
+The plan is also responsible for abstracting some of what a query needs to do when executed.
+For example, it has `.withinLimit` method that returns whether or not a possible result is still within the plan's stored limit.